echen/dirichlet-process/README.md

 * Coffee Cream
 * Iced Coffee with Sugar Free Vanilla Syrup

-Nutritionally, it looks like the difference is that these sauces are higher in calories from fat, and much lower in sodium:
+Nutritionally, these sauces are higher in calories from fat, and much lower in sodium:

 [![Cluster 4](http://dl.dropbox.com/u/10506/blog/dirichlet-process/cluster4.png)](http://dl.dropbox.com/u/10506/blog/dirichlet-process/cluster4.png)

 **Cluster 5 (Salads)**

 Here's a salad cluster.
-A lot of salads also appeared in the third cluster (along with hamburgers and McMuffins), but those salads all contained crispy chicken as well.
-These salads are either crisp-free or have their chicken grilled instead:
+A lot of salads also appeared in the third cluster (along with hamburgers and McMuffins), but that's because those salads also all contained crispy chicken.
+The salads in this cluster are either crisp-free or have their chicken grilled instead:

 * Premium Southwest Salad with Grilled Chicken
 * Premium Caesar Salad with Grilled Chicken